 But marketing doesn’t fit neatly into these categories.
 If anything, many organisations reported cutting marketing spend when the global health crisis struck, and because marketing rarely has a seat at the digital transformation table, it doesn’t benefit in the same way that wider operations do from the transformation journey — the middle child indeed.

-Why marketing should lead your digital transformation
+Why marketing should lead your B2B digital transformation strategy

 To truly appreciate why marketing should lead your digital transformation, it’s worth reminding ourselves what we mean by digital transformation in the first place.